deeputech/deeputech.github.io/_posts/2021-02-05-concurrency-in-modern-languages-js.md

 ---
-title: "Concurrency in modern programming languages: JavaScript on NodeJS"
+title: 'Concurrency in modern programming languages: JavaScript on NodeJS'
 description: >-
   Building a concurrent web server in JavaScript on NodeJS to compare concurrency performance with Rust, Go, TS, Kotlin, and Java
 published: true
 featured: false
 tags: